 Additional testing may be required if the eye exam can’t determine the cause of your double vision.
 A magnetic resonance imaging (MRI) or computed tomography (CT) scan along with blood tests will give your eye doctor your complete medical history.

-Comprehensive Vision Check at Stanton Optical
+VISION CHECK at Stanton Optical

 Schedule an appointment today at your local Stanton Optical for a complete eye exam from a licensed Doctor of Optometry.
 Optometrists are located at or next to each of our retail stores throughout the United States.
 The eye doctor assesses your general eye health and discovers any vision problems you have by examining the internal and external structure of your eyes.